philtr/phillipridlen/_posts/2011-02-17-head-in-the-clouds.md

 ---
-title: Head in the Clouds
+layout: blog
-date: 17/02/2011
+---
 Valentine's day was a few days ago, and since I'm still in the mood, I am going to declare my love for the cloud.
 I love that at [Balcom Agency](http://balcomagency.com), we host all of our websites in the cloud.
 What advantage does this have, both for us as developers and for our clients? ~

-1. **Backups** — Nothing eases the mind of a web developer more than knowing there are recent backups available in case of a disaster.
+1. **Backups** &ndash; Nothing eases the mind of a web developer more than knowing there are recent backups available in case of a disaster.
 Our hosting providers make scheduling automatic backups dead simple.
-2. **Launching** a website — I love launching a website into the cloud.
+2. **Launching** a website &ndash; I love launching a website into the cloud.
 Instead of ordering a dedicated server from a hosting company that takes a couple days to be built, I can, with a few clicks, create a new virtual server with just the specs I need to run the website.
-3. **Server replication** — When we need to make a change to a website, sometimes we don't want to mess with the version that's currently running live.
+3. **Server replication** &ndash; When we need to make a change to a website, sometimes we don't want to mess with the version that's currently running live.
 I can create an exact duplicate server in a matter of minutes, and deploy the updates to that server.
 The client can see and approve the changes without